giuvino/phantomprobe/README.md

 # phantomprobe
-Comprehensive tool for passively retrieving as much information as possible regardin an input domain, while remaining undetected.
+A comprehensive tool for passively retrieving as much information as possible regarding an input domain, while remaining undetected.